-Our Investor Fee is separate from our platform service fee and is normally taken from the Cash Management Account.
-If there is not enough cash in the Cash Management Account to pay a fee, then you and your adviser can choose which account we look to take fees from, or else we will look in the largest Investment Account, then the next largest and so on, followed by the largest ISA and finally the largest Pension Account.
+The Investor Fee is normally taken from the Cash Management Account.
+If there is not enough cash in the Cash Management Account to pay a fee, then you can choose which account we look to take fees from, or else we will look in the largest Investment Account, then the next largest and so on, followed by the largest ISA and finally the largest Pension Account.